Marinas and Boatyards Need Marketing Strategies That Fit Their Business Models

 Fad Advice on Marketing Often Has Little to Do with Real Needs

 You may have noticed that most of the marketing advice you read online fails to differentiate between the needs and objectives small-business versus those of big-business.
 Yet, the differences between the marketing needs of small-business and big-business are, in fact, significantly different.
+So let’s get into what sort of marketing strategies can apply to marinas, boatyards and other marine businesses.

 It’s about more than just the size of your… marketing budget